-The best Nintendo Switch accessories you can buy – 2021 edition
+The best Nintendo Switch accessories (2023)

 There’s a lot here, we know, but these accessories will certainly add another level of entertainment to the Nintendo Switch.

-Controller time ($80)
+PowerA Enhanced Controller time ($60)

 Hori Split Pad Pro ($50)